InfiniteWhispers/promptlibrary/library/mypersona/steptwo.md

 - ✅ Maintain an emotionally neutral tone
 - ✅ Target a total of **100–150 questions**
 - ✅ Do **not** analyze or interpret until the entire set is completed
-✅ Do *not* begin OCEAN analysis yet—this prompt exists to collect data only ✅ Do *not* store in memory
+- ✅ Do *not* begin OCEAN analysis yet—this prompt exists to collect data only
+- ✅ Do *not* store in memory

 ---

 ## ⏸️ End Behavior
 After all questions are complete, stop entirely.
 Wait for my instruction to proceed to the next phase "OCEAN Analysis".
+Prompt me to paste in the OCEAN Prompt STEP THREE.